miscer/bezier-curves/report/report.md

 where $x(u)$ and $y(u)$ are x and y coordinates of a point on the line at $u$.

 By expanding the equation I obtained a quadratic or cubic equation.
-To find the intersection points, I calculated the roots of these equations and sampled the curve for each root in range $[0, 1]$ (ignoring any intersection point that is not on the curve).
+To find the intersection points, I calculated the roots of these equations and sampled the curve for each root in the range $[0, 1]$ (ignoring any intersection point that is not on the curve).

 ## Illumination

 For illumination, I used the calculation from the practical specification: the dot product of the curve unit normal vector and the unit vector in the direction from the sampled point to the light.
 The result of the dot product is a value between -1 and 1.
-I simply take the absolute value (so that the curve can be illuminated from both sides) and create a grayscale value from 0 to 255.
+I simply take the absolute value (so that the curve can be illuminated from both sides) and create a greyscale value from 0 to 255.

 To account for self-occlusion, first I calculate the intersection between the line from the point to the light source and the curve, using the method described before.
-This results in a list of points on the curve that cross the line.
+This results in a list of points on the curve that crosses the line.
 I add the point of the light source to the list and sort the points by their $(x, y)$ values.
 Since all these points are on a single line, this results in the ordering in which the points are on the line.

 For example, if we have points $p_1$, $p_2$ and $p_3$ shown in Figure \ref{fig:sorted_vectors}, the sorted list would contain the points in the order $(p_1, p_2, p_3)$.

 ![Points on a line](images/sorted_vectors.png){#fig:sorted_vectors}

 Next, I find the index of the current sampled point in the list of points and the index of the light source point.
 Finally, to find out if the point is illuminator or occluded, I check the difference between the indexes.
-If it is 1, it means that there is no other point between and the sampled point is illuminated.
+If it is 1, it means that there is no other point between them and the sampled point is illuminated.

 Using this method would let me have any number of curves and still calculate the occlusion.
 Instead of intersection points of just one curve, the points of all curves would be used in the algorithm.

 ## User Interface

 I used JavaFX for implementing the GUI of the application.
-The state of the application, including the number of samples and positions of the control points and the light source is stored in the `Scene` class using observable JavaFX properties.
+The state of the application, including the number of samples and positions of the control points and the light source, is stored in the `Scene` class using observable JavaFX properties.

 The UI controls are implemented using native JavaFX components and my custom `DragPoint` component.
 Its role is to render a circle on the screen and respond to mouse drag events.
 When the point is dragged by clicking and holding the mouse button, it updates its position property.
 Drag points are used for curve control points and the light source.